 For cushions such as wicker seat pads and toss pillows, we use a shredded and blown fiber filling.
 This fiber filling has the appearance of cotton, but has a much slicker feel to it.
 A cushion filled with shredded or blown fiber, achieves a "fluffy" result.

 Cushions that require firmness use a layered poly fiber fill.
 This fiber is produced in different thickness and is stuffed in the cushion until the desire firmness is achieved.

-Both types of cushion fillings are made for outdoor use.
-In contrast to foam, the fiber allows for better air circulation which provides quicker drying times if it does get wet.
-The resiliency of the fiber is also much better than foam.
+All three types of cushion fillings are made for outdoor use.
+In contrast to foam, the fiber allows for better air circulation which provides quicker drying times when it does get wet.